rledford/qproc-mongo/README.md

 Target Node v6.4+

-`qproc-mongo` creates processors that convert query objects into MongoDB queries.
+Creates processors that convert query objects into MongoDB queries.
+Supports common MongoDB operators, wildcards, and more.

 ## Upgrading from v2.x